Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 If you have implemented this type of logic in an application where you can continue to submitting for multiple tracks, the data on the page(s) that are now hidden for the user should be nulled.

-## Module 2 - Comprehension check: Prefill of personal information
+## Module 2 - Knowledge check: Prefill of personal information

 ### Is it possible to change a prefilled value once it is set?